tmpr/num-opt-project/README.md

 A test is deemed successful if a minimizer has converged, which in turn means if it minimized its L2-distance from the true minimum to less than `self.__class__.tolerance` within `self.__class__.max_iter`.

 Optimizers have different tolerances and settings.
 For example, since they do converge but are slow, both `SteepestDescent` and `ConjugateGradient` have a `tolerance = 0.5`.
-Nevertheless, the optimization progress can be viewed in the generated graphs: Clearly we see that the minimizers approach the true minimizers.
+Nevertheless, the optimization progress can be inspected in the generated graphs.